milesnov/developer/openai-with-oracle/setup/setup.md

 ## Introduction

-In this lab, we will provision an Oracle Database and OCI Cloud Account and download the source code for the workshop
+In this lab, we will provision and setup everything that is needed to run all of the labs in the workshop

 Estimated Time: 15 minutes